 In college I upped the ante when I went skydiving with my friend Sheldon.
 I think at that point my mom started to worry a bit, but instead of telling me to not try the adventures, she just insisted on coming along, saying a prayer, and being the camera person with the hopes that if had it on film I wouldn’t have the desire to do it again.

-As I got older, the search for more adventures continued.
-And that’s where I ran into a problem.
-I loved sharing these adventures and not all my friends, especially my girlfriends, were willing to do the so called “crazy” things I liked to do.
-My one adventurous female friend, Vivian Kalman, who introduced me to the world of scuba diving and was always ready to hop a park fence, moved away.
+As I got older, my one adventurous female friend, Vivian Kalman, who introduced me to the world of scuba diving and was always ready to hop a park fence, moved away.
 So I decided to unleash my thrill seeking passions on the unsuspecting men in the dating world.
-Before long, I’d made a spirit of adventure and competitiveness, along with a good sense of humor, an absolute requirement for my men.
+Before long, I’d made a spirit of adventure and competitiveness, along with a good sense of humor, an absolute requirement in my men.

 I married two men, and I think I wore them out.
+The third one, Steve, I’m still with after 20 years but I think that’s because he doesn’t do every adventure with me, but has no problem me running off with a friend to do it…in fact he prefers it.
 I have a very high energy for life, and I tend to be (okay, I’m really) competitive, but always with a playful spirit.

-I started wondering, “Where’s a book that covers the really cool extreme sports and adventures that you don’t have to train for three months, don’t have to be an expert at, and don’t have to spend a million bucks on the equipment?
+Adrenaline Adventures covers the really cool extreme sports and adventures that you don’t have to train for three months, don’t have to be an expert at, and don’t have to spend a million bucks on the equipment?
 Where are the adventures you can try once, feel the thrill, and then move on to the next adrenaline rush?”
-There was a void, and I decided to fill it.

 My mom and dad had mottoes, and now I will tell you mine.
 “Fear Nothing— And if you do, do it anyway!”
 Challenge your mind, your body, and your spirit.
 God gave us this life.
 I hope when I finally meet Him, I can proudly tell him I used up everything he gave me.